 Does DNA Evidence Prove the Book of Mormon is False?

-Many who are investigating the Mormon Church have heard claims that DNA evidence proves that the Book of Mormon is false.
+Many who are investigating the Church of Jesus Christ of Latter-day Saints have heard claims that DNA evidence proves that the Book of Mormon is false.
 This claim is not true!
-I have a master's degree in physiology and developmental biology, and I'm currently pursuing a combined MD/PhD degree in both medicine and biomedical sciences.
+I have a master’s degree in physiology and developmental biology, and I’m currently pursuing a combined MD/PhD degree in both medicine and biomedical sciences.
 I am familiar with the “science” behind the claim that DNA disproves the authenticity of the Book of Mormon.
 This claim is twice offensive to me, both because it has been used by anti-Mormons to spread their bigotry and also because it is bad “science.”

 DNA science has proven very useful and exact when matching a forensic blood sample to a criminal perpetrator.
 It is also very exact when used to determine paternity.
 Anti-Mormons would have you believe that the DNA evidence that “disproves” the Book of Mormon is just as certain.
 The Book of Mormon describes a small group of Hebrews that traveled to the American continent 600 B.C.
 Because no “Jewish DNA” can be found among modern Native Americans, anti-Mormons claim this proves that the Book of Mormon account is false.
 In reality, this DNA “evidence” is based on faulty assumptions and excessive confidence in a new branch of DNA science that is by no means conclusive.